 Friday, April 1st I attended a dialog conference at a local school.
 In groups we discussed the school for the future, what will it look like, what do we need to change to meet future requirements?
-The half day was divided between two short lectures and two group discussions The first lecture was by Pupil`s learning in the School for the Future, and the second was by Director general of the Confederation of Norwegian Enterprise (NHO), Kristin Skogen Lund.
+The half day was divided between two short lectures and two group discussions The first lecture was by Sten Ludvigsen, head of the committee engaged by the government to work on Pupil`s learning in the School for the Future, and the second was by Director general of the Confederation of Norwegian Enterprise (NHO), Kristin Skogen Lund.
 The topic she covered was, what skills do students need to be prepared for the future?
 The task we were given is complex and who can predict how the future will be anyway, right?
 It is especially frustrating when we discuss this topic that we tend to model the school we know and end up discussing minor changes, in most cases, more of what is not working today.
 Kristin Skogen Lund mentioned the reluctance to change in the Health services, even if we all know that people live longer today and that we will need a lot more health workers to provide the proper care for our senior citizens now and in the near future.
 Technology can help us there if we are smart.
 Technology is changing areas like the car industry, taxi services, hotel services, music, press, television, the list is long.
 How will it change school?
 Most discussions about the schools for the future hardly touch the topic of using technology at all.
-Why?head of the committee engaged by the government to work on
+Why?

 What is not working today?